prolik123/stable-conformations-of-compounds-ai/README.md

 ## Results
 The model 1 was able to achieve a mean squered error (MSE) of 20 eV on the QM9 dataset.
 The model is present in the `eggn_model_20.pth` file, which can be used for further predictions or analysis.

-The model 2 which is a fine tuned version of the model 1 on the ANI-1ccx, is available in the `eggn_model_ani.pth` file.
+The model 2 which is a fine tuned version of the model 1 on the ANI-1ccx, is available in the `fine_tuned_model_weak.pth` file.
 This model achieved worse results on both datasets, but it is more general and can be used for other datasets as well.

 For generating data with shifted coordinates, use the `random_shift.py` script.
 And then feed the data to the `test` method in the `eggn.train` file.